 To best use a turmeric curcumin supplement, follow dosage directions on the bottle and consult your primary care physician with any health questions or concerns.

 Are All Turmeric Curcumin Supplements the Same?

-A turmeric curcumin supplement gives you a more concentrated dose of antioxidants and anti-inflammatory† health benefits compared to turmeric powder.
+A turmeric curcumin supplement gives you a more concentrated dose of antioxidants and anti-inflammatory† health benefits compared to turmeric powder or turmeric-rich foods.
 But even if all supplements had the same concentration of turmeric curcumin, there are still other factors to analyze.
 Afterall, how good is a supplement if your body can’t use it?
-If you want to receive the maximum therapeutic effect, look for a turmeric curcumin supplement like Qunol Extra Strength Curcumin with water dispersion technology for superior absorption and enhanced bioavailability.
+If you want to receive the maximum therapeutic effect, look for a turmeric curcumin supplement like Qunol Extra Strength Curcumin with water dispersion technology for enhanced bioavailability and superior absorption, even over other supplements.
 It’s your best option for a healthy daily dose of anti-inflammatory† antioxidants.